Michael is a pet-lover and an avid researcher and content writer on topical themes related to pet care.

 If the puppy does not have a place to expend its energy and playful nature through socializing with other dogs, it may end up becoming hyperactive and even wild.
 It will start adopting behavioural patterns that are difficult to manage.

 A puppy needs to be socialized well in order to have the proper canine skills and control itself from being too aggressive when it is confronted by new and unexpected situations.
 Introducing your pet to new dogs and even other humans will be a big contribution to its learning process.

-How you handle your puppy also bears upon its behavioural development.
+How you handle your puppy also bears upon its behavioral development.
 Avoid being aggressive when dealing with your puppy.
 Do not assault, hit or slap the puppy when it does something wrong.
-Treat the puppy with the same level of consideration and respect that you would want extended to you.
+Treat the puppy with the same level of consideration and respect that you would want to be extended to you.